 If you ever were wondering why most up-to-date startups and companies have a business blog, now you know why.
 It’s all about that sweet inbound marketing, to attract and educate visitors.

 Here are my thoughts about the value of Inbound Marketing, after using it for several years now:

-- It’s a scalable methodology: the core of Inbound Marketing is Content Marketing, which is something that once it is done and published, all the content will add up, slowly compounding the number of visitors, with little need to maintain what you have created previously.
+- Scalable methodology: the core of Inbound Marketing is Content Marketing, which is something that once it is done and published, all the content will add up, slowly compounding the number of visitors, with little need to maintain what you have created previously

-- Allows you to generate leads based on their search intent.
-Your content attracts the warmer leads, those that will convert more easily.
+- Generate leads based on their search intent.
+Your content attracts the warmer leads, those that will convert more easily;

 - Demonstrate authority and expertise on the subject maters that you approach.
 With Inbound Marketing you have to first prove that you are able to address and inform customers about their needs, showing them that you are an expert on the field.